itschrome/GTAMultiTool/README.md

 # GTAMultiTool
-A MultiTool For Modder Use
+Uninstall And Redownload Menus/Files With Ease

-This Tool Is Used Mainly For Uninstalling A Few Menus, Downloading Scripts For 2Take1 Users,
+This Tool Is Used Mainly For Uninstalling Menus, Downloading Scripts And Other Files,
 Uninstalling Mods Like NVE,
-and Fixing Game Crashes Related To Files
+and Fixing Game Crashes Related To Faulty Files

 To Clear Up What The Other Files Are Doing,